 Consider - if you don’t get an interview or don't pass the interview stage for Medicine or Dentistry; - is an alternative health related degree actually better for you or could you take a gap year and reapply next year?
 There are graduate entry courses that you can apply for after studying a science undergraduate degree.

 Don't worry about taking a year out, many people do and have used it to their advantage.
 Some students have done a year as a Health Care Assistant, which enables them to work in a hospital, understand the runnings of it and interact with patients.
 This can be very beneficial for placements later on at medical school.

 Top Tip 4, QMUL Medical Student

-An afternoon focused on the Alternative to Medicine degree courses at QMUL is taking place on Wednesday 21 February.
+An afternoon focused on the Alternative to Medicine degree courses at QMUL takes place every year.
+Next year this is being held on Wednesday 6 March 2019.
 There are limited spaces for this event.
 More information about this event can be found on our Aged 16-18 web page.